Case Study

 Outcomes

-The Music Solution received SA/NT iAwards recognition for Public Sector and Government Project of the Year and Research and Development Project of the Year.
+The Music Solution received 2018 AIIA iAwards recognition for Public Sector and Government Project of the Year and Research and Development Project of the Year.
+NEC, NTCS and One IT Services won both categories in which the initiative was nominated.

 What It Demonstrates

-Innovation inside constrained environments, correctional-services awareness, secure content-delivery design and public-sector stakeholder alignment.
+Innovation inside constrained environments, correctional-services awareness, secure content-delivery design, public-sector stakeholder alignment, incentive-model design and business development around a difficult operational problem.